tungphambasement/DCNN/README.md

 | `ENABLE_DEBUG` | OFF | Enable debug build with AddressSanitizer |

 # Running the examples
+There are two different ways to run the examples

+## Directly running them
 There are several preconfigured trainers for MNIST, CIFAR10, CIFAR100, and UJI IPS datasets.
 You should see them in bin/ after building successfully.

 ```bash